 Once you’ve collected all your notes and research, you’re now ready to do the most important part of the whitepaper: the synopsis.

 4. Write a synopsis

-A decent whitepaper realistically requires as much time spent researching and writing your synopses as writing the final document.
+A decent whitepaper realistically requires as much time spent researching and writing your synopsis as writing the full draft.
 Because planning is everything!
 The synopsis is useful for both you and the other stakeholders around your business.
 It allows everyone to come together and agree on a broad thrust of the main issues you’ll address, the language you’ll use, and the solutions you’ll offer.
-It helps you focus your thoughts and, when well-constructed, will make writing the whitepaper very easy.
+It helps you focus your thoughts and, when well-constructed, will make writing the whitepaper much easier.